Phase Noise in Real-World Twin-Field Quantum Key Distribution

 \section{Derivation of model coefficients}

-Fig.~\ref{fig:lasernoise} (blue) shows the experimentally measured power spectral density of a $<$\SI{10}{kHz}-linewidth planar waveguide extended-cavity diode laser in a butterfly package (PLANEX by RIO Inc., see also \cite{clivati2011, numata2009,bouchand2017,liang2023} for other laser types), and the noise of the same laser when stabilised to an external \SI{5}{cm}-long Fabry-Perot cavity with Finesse exceeding 100'000 (orange).
+Figure~\ref{fig:lasernoise} (blue) shows the experimentally measured power spectral density of a $<$\SI{10}{\kHz}-linewidth planar waveguide extended-cavity diode laser in a butterfly package (PLANEX by RIO Inc., see also \cite{clivati2011, numata2009,bouchand2017,liang2023} for other laser types), and the noise of the same laser when stabilized to an external \SI{5}{\cm}-long Fabry-Perot cavity with Finesse exceeding 100'000 (orange).
 Darker shades represent instances of the respective models according to Eqs.~\ref{eq:freelas} and \ref{eq:stablas} for the coefficients shown in Table \ref{tab:coeffs}.

-The spur observed at about \SI{30}{kHz} both on the free-running and stabilised laser (in the latter case, reduced by a factor corresponding to the stabilization loop efficiency at this frequency) is not considered by the model and is attributed to an electrical disturbance on our diode laser current driver.
-Especially on the stabilised-laser below \SI{1}{kHz}, noise peaks are found at specific frequencies: they are due to residual acoustic and seismic solicitations of the resonator and do not significantly affect the results.
+The spur observed at about \SI{30}{\kHz} both on the free-running and stabilized laser (in the latter case, reduced by a factor corresponding to the stabilization loop efficiency at this frequency) is not considered by the model and is attributed to an electrical disturbance on our diode laser current driver.
+Especially on the stabilized laser below \SI{1}{\kHz}, noise peaks are found at specific frequencies: they are due to residual acoustic and seismic solicitations of the resonator and do not significantly affect the results.

 Deriving a unique estimate for the fiber noise on a generic layout is more complicated, as the $l$ coefficient primarily depends on the environment where the fiber is housed \cite{clivati2018}.
 In general, field noise levels exceed those of spooled fibers with equal length \cite{williams2008}, but up to a factor 10 variation is observed between the various installations (compare, e.g. values in \cite{williams2008,droste2013,Clivati_Coherentphasetransfer_2022,lopez2010,akatsuka2020,akatsuka2014,clivati2020,husman2021}).
-As a reference, Fig.~\ref{fig:fibnoise} (blue) shows the measured noise of a \SI{114}{km} fiber travelled in a round-trip \cite{Clivati_Coherentphasetransfer_2022}.
+As a reference, Figure~\ref{fig:fibnoise} (blue) shows the measured noise of a \SI{114}{\km} fiber traveled in a round-trip \cite{Clivati_Coherentphasetransfer_2022}.
 The fiber was deployed on an intercity haul running parallel a highway for the majority of its part.
-The corresponding model is obtained from Eq.~\ref{eq:freefibnoise} with a coefficient $l =$ \SI{44}{ rad\squared/Hz/km}.
-In the figure, the modelled noise is multiplied by a factor of 4 to account for the fact that the fiber noise is measured in a round trip.
+The corresponding model is obtained from Eq.~\ref{eq:freefibnoise} with a coefficient $l =\SI{44}{\radian\squared\Hz\per\km}$.
+In the figure, the modeled noise is multiplied by a factor of 4 to account for the fact that the fiber noise is measured in a round-trip.